Official website of

 Now I write about the countryside and the animals I love, the industry (farming) I hold in deepest respect, and the various ways in which humans make things bad for each other and the world around them, always being very aware of the sad fact that cruelty to animals usually goes hand in hand with cruelty to other humans.
 Much of my time in the Witness Service and in Citizens Advice has indeed brought me face to face with some of the more tragic aspects of family life and work.

 I write about the rural world because I want to share its wonders, peculiarities and hilarious moments with people who may not have been privileged to see it as I have seen it.
-But I wrote these specific books, Secret Places and Glass Arrows, because each uncovers problems that are probably hidden to most of us and about which I care passionately.
+But I wrote these books because each uncovers problems that are probably hidden to most of us and about which I care passionately.

 My main protagonist has grown with each story and his life has changed in ways I couldn’t have predicted at the start.
 When I started writing Secret Places I did not intend Greg Geldard to be the main protagonist.
 But I find that he, and other characters, take on a life of their own.
 How they react to circumstance affects what and how they feel, and therefore how they evolve.
 That too gives me immense satisfaction.
 Greg Geldard is now a man with a rounded personality; some strengths, some weaknesses, some insights and some blind spots.
 I’d like to meet him.